-ABAI Affiliate Licensing Committee
+ABAI Licensing Committee

-Committee members have a wealth of real-world experience dealing with issues related to addressing behavior analyst credentialling, especially behavior analyst licensure, in multiple states and nations.
-Their experiences include drafting legislation, working with legislators and various agencies and advocacy groups regarding credentialing and licensure, testifying in legislative hearings, developing regulations for implementing licensure, and serving on boards overseeing behavior analyst licensure.
+Committee members have a wealth of real-world experience dealing with issues in addressing behavior analyst credentialing, especially licensure, in multiple states and nations.
+Their experiences include drafting legislation; working with legislators, agencies, and advocacy groups regarding credentialing and licensure; testifying in legislative hearings; developing regulations for implementing licensure; and serving on boards overseeing behavior analyst licensure.

-ABAI Licensing Committee Resources
+Licensing Committee Resources

 Gina Green and James M. Johnston, "A Primer on Professional Credentialing: Introduction to Invited Commentaries on Licensing Behavior Analysts"

 Derrick L. Hassert, Amanda N. Kelly, Joshua K. Pritchard, and Joseph D. Cautilli, "The Licensing of Behavior Analysts: Protecting the Profession and the Public"

 James M. Johnston, James E. Carr, and Fae H. Mellichamp, "A History of the Professional Credentialing of Applied Behavior Analysts"